loicfred/loicfred/README.md

 ---

 ## 🚀 Libraries
-All the personal libaries I made myself for use in my projects.
+All the personal libraries I made myself for use in my projects.

 ### 🎮 [MyLoicUtilities](https://github.com/MyLoicUtilities)
 > A set of Java libraries providing access to utility functions.